mbeddr/mps-platform-docs/src/doc/docs/languages/baselanguage.md

     places implicit returns aren't supported, such as when returning a new `ListScope` class.
 Make sure to add a return statement in such places.

+!!! question "What library does MPS use to parse Java code?"

+    It uses the parser of the Eclipse Java Development Tools (JDT).
+The AST is described on the page [Eclipse JDT - Abstract Syntax Tree (AST) and the Java Model](https://www.vogella.com/tutorials/EclipseJDT/article.html).

 ## Var Variable

 > ^^jetbrains.mps.baselanguage.varVariable^^